 Apart from being super helpful on the desk, they also add a certain look to your setup.
-If you get your monitors right, your work desk is going to be perhaps the most beautiful place in your house.
-Not to mention your productivity will skyrocket.
+If you get your monitors right, your work desk will perhaps be the most beautiful place in your house.
+Not to mention your productivity will skyrocket.Â

 Like with any setup, how your monitors look on the outside is just as important as how they look on the inside.
 I mean wallpapers.